hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-DF-EDGE-CORE-CLOUD.md

 - Active Directory server needs to have been installed and running
 - You have downloaded the application code: `data-fabric-edge-core-cloud-master.zip`
+- You have the cluster IP addresses: `./bin/ec2_instance_status.sh`

 ### Create MAPR HQ and Edge Cluster